Naval architecture: The naval architect

 Some of these vessels are amongst the largest (such as supertankers), most complex (such as aircraft carriers), and highly valued movable structures produced by mankind.
 They are typically the most efficient method of transporting the world's raw materials and products.
 Modern engineering on this scale is essentially a team activity conducted by specialists in their respective fields and disciplines.

 Naval architects integrate these activities.
-This demanding leadership role requires managerial qualities and the ability to bring together the often-conflicting demands of the various design constraints to produce a product which is fit for the purpose.
+This role requires managerial qualities and the ability to bring together the often-conflicting demands of the various design constraints to produce a product which is fit for the purpose.

 In addition to this leadership role, a naval architect also has a specialist function in ensuring that a safe, economic, environmentally sound and seaworthy design is produced.
-To undertake all these tasks, a naval architect must have an understanding of many branches of engineering and must be in the forefront of high technology areas.
+To undertake all these tasks, a naval architect must have an understanding of many branches of engineering.
 They must be able to effectively utilize the services provided by scientists, lawyers, accountants, and business people of many kinds.

 Naval architects typically work for shipyards, ship owners, design firms and consultancies, equipment manufacturers, Classification societies, regulatory bodies (Admiralty law), navies, and governments.